psouki/WCFAllCovered/README.md

 # WCF All Covered
-This is an extensive study of WCF web services.
+This is an extensive and all explained study of WCF web services.
 It was inspired in the Miguel Castro's pluralsight course WCF End-to-End

 In this project is possible to verify implementations and explanations of: